top of page

 ON THIS DAY

-Full back Steve Watson made his final appearance for Villa aged 26 before moving on to Everton for £3,380,000 in July 2000.
-Villa had signed Watson 18 months earlier from Newcastle United for £5,400,000 and during his time with Villa made 54 appearances and scoring once.
+• Full back Steve Watson, 26, makes his 53rd and final appearance in a Villa shirt (50 Starts) before moving on to Everton for £3,380,000 in July 2000.
+Villa had signed Watson 18 months earlier from Newcastle United for £5,400,000 but was soon deemed surplus to requirements by John Gregory leaving with a record of W24 D12 L17, 1 Goal, 6 Assists, 8 Bookings and 1 Red Card.

 Aston Villa